 I am a retired Associated Press journalist who has been trading since 1982.
-I’m trading my own funds only, and trust me, having spent my life in journalism, I don’t have a huge account.
+I’m speculating with my own funds only, and trust me, having spent my life in the low-paid world of journalism, I don’t have a huge account.

 Like most retails traders, I’m using market speculation to make my savings grow and to keep it from being harmed by inflation.

-Private Trader is my real trading diary dedicated to primarily to shorter-term options trades using a volatility strategy.
+Private Trader is my realtime trading diary dedicated to primarily to shorter-term options trades using a volatility strategy.

-The basic idea is to sell options spreads when implied volatility is high and buy them back at a lower price after volatility declines.
+The basic idea is to sell options spreads when implied volatility is high and buy them back for less after volatility declines.

-Although I figured out the strategy on my own, I have since discovered that others use the strategy.
-The long-time options trader and educator Tom Sosnoff in Chicago, with his two educational sites, Tasty Trade and Dough, is by far the best, and I have over several years modified my trading practices to account for his team’s research.
+Although I figured out the strategy on my own, I have since discovered that others use similar strategies.
+The long-time options trader and educator Tom Sosnoff in Chicago, with his two sites, Tasty Trade and Dough, is by far the best, and I have over several years modified my trading practices to account for his team’s research.

 I also occasionally foray into other strategies, to broaden my reach, to explore how they work, and quite frankly, for the fun.